Lowest Mortgage Rate in Canada. Starting from 2.99%

 A jackhammer to the economy — and mortgage rates?

-Incoming U.S. President Donald Trump has vowed to impose 25% tariffs on all imported Canadian goods.
+Incoming U.S. President Donald Trump has vowed to impose 25% tariffs on all imported Canadian goods — and is (supposedly) starting with steel and aluminum products.

-If he doesn't blink and Canada retaliates, some experts have pegged a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
+If blanket tariffs eventually come into effect, and assuming Canada retaliates, some experts have pegged a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
+Even targeted tariffs could plunge our country into recession.

-So, you ask, how might that affect mortgage rates?
+So, you ask, how might mortgage rates be affected?
 That's a fair question, considering the Bank of Canada's interest-rate mandate is to keep inflation in check — and we've just endured 2 years of higher interest rates to tame 8.0% post-pandemic inflation.

-Let's explore how trade shock could reverberate for fixed and variable mortgage rate decisions in 2025.
+Let's explore how trade disruption could impact fixed and variable mortgage rate decisions in 2025.

 What are tariffs?
 And who pays them?